Revaluation of Business Rates Relief

 - At least 15% for properties with a rateable value of between £100,000 and £200,000.

-- A precepting body or other publicly funded organisation must not occupy the property.
+- A precepting body or other funded organisation must not occupy the property.

 - The ratepayer must not be a Charity or other organisation receiving mandatory rate relief.

-- A business with multiple premises on a national or regional basis do not occupy the premises.
+- A business with many premises on a national or regional basis do not occupy the premises.
 We award relief in 2017-2018 at 100% of the amount above the 7.5% or 15% increase referred to above.
-In subsequent years, the amount of relief awarded will be:
+In later years, the amount of relief awarded will be:

 - 2018-2019: 50% of the relief awarded in 2017-2018;